open-navigation/opennav_coverage/README.md

 - `nav2_coverage_bt`: Contains the Behavior Tree Nodes and an example XML file using the Task Server to complete a simple coverage navigation task.

 - `nav2_coverage_navigator`: Contains the BT Navigator plugin exposing `NavigateCompleteCoverage` action server analog to `NavigateToPose` and `NavigateThroughPoses`.

-Note: `NavigateCompleteCoverage` message and its `CoverageNavigator` are subject to API changes to continue to be most useful to users!
-The current API is relatively basic and will be adapted as more users adopt its use and need additional fields exposed to the application layer.
-If you need any adjustments, feel free to ask!

 Fields2Cover is a living library with new features planned to be added (for example those discussed in a [Nav2 integration ticket](https://github.com/Fields2Cover/Fields2Cover/issues/73)).
 As such, as new F2C capabilities are created, they will be welcome for integration here.
 If you see anything missing, please let us know or submit a PR to expose it!